 Hitting rewind and going back to the very beginning of this story, though, how did Dan Silva's interest in graphics come to be?
 After all, Silva has openly admitted in the past that he ''wasn't into programming in the abstract,'' so what did he do before he got interested in computer graphics and when exactly did everything change for him?
 In a DPaint III video tutorial released in 1989, Silva provides some insights into how his interest in graphics all started in the 1960s.

 ''I got into computer graphics in not the most direct way.
 I actually started out in mechanical engineering, but when I was going to school — which was originally at Stanford — there wasn’t any computer graphics department.
 As a matter of fact, there wasn’t anything called computer graphics that I had ever heard about.

 I got into using computers in mechanical engineering to synthesize three-dimensional kinematic linkages, which sounds pretty complicated but actually involved many of the same concepts that you use in computer graphics.
 When I started working at other jobs – I worked at NASA Ames doing scientific programming – I did everything I could to get my hands on equipment that I could create computer graphics with, because I just felt a real need to create some sort of tangible output.
 I wasn’t into programming in the abstract.''

-Unsurprisingly, by the time Dan Silva joined Electronic Arts in 1983, he had a pretty clear concept of what the ideal paint program would look like and, importantly, how it should behave.
+Unsurprisingly, by the time he joined Electronic Arts in 1983, Dan Silva had a pretty clear concept of what the ideal paint program would look like and, importantly, how it should behave.
 With this in mind, he started work at EA on Prism.....a graphics editor that was specifically designed to serve as an in-house tool for videogame & serious software development, but in the grand design of things would end up being soooooo much more!